JieyuWu/ToyotaMod/Volkswagen.md

 `cd /data && mv openpilot backup-openpilot && git clone https://github.com/jyoung8607/openpilot.git -b release2 && reboot`

 **Integration Location**
-Once installed, C2/BP owners default to integrating at the camera, grey Panda owners default to integrating at the gateway.
+Once installed, C2/BP owners default to integrating at the camera(official comma harness), grey Panda owners default to integrating at the gateway(Dream Harness/J533).
 If this isn't what you have, you need to SSH in and do the following as appropriate for where you are wired:

 `echo -n "gateway" > /data/params/d/ForceNetworkLocation`
 or